YabataDesign/afterglow-theme/README.md

 }
 ```

-Don't like the folde icon?
+Don't like the folder icon?
 Just add this to your preferences file `Sublime Text -> Preferences -> Settings - User`:

 ```json
 {